xarray/osgverse/README.md

     - $ cmake --build .
   - You may also choose to use cmake-gui and set OSG related options in GUI mode.
   - For UWP build:
-    - First download Windows Store SDk or latest Windows 11 SDK (with VS2022).
+    - First download Windows Store SDK or latest Windows 11 SDK (with VS2022).
+    - Download Angle for UWP: https://www.nuget.org/packages/ANGLE.WindowsStore
+    - Rename the .nuget file to .zip and extract it.
+Find libraries and include files there.
+    - Build OSG for GLES2/GLES3 (Desktop / GoogleAngle).
+See herlps/osg_builder/README.md for details.
     - Run commands below in terminal:
       - $ cmake -G "Visual Studio 17 2022" -DCMAKE_SYSTEM_NAME=WindowsStore -DCMAKE_SYSTEM_VERSION="10.0" ..
 2. Desktop Mac OSX